Ant-keeping: Housing the queen ant

 For fully claustral species, the queen should be sealed in a dark, aerated small container with access to water.
-One way to provide this environment involves using a test tube, some water, and two cotton balls.
-One cotton ball is pressed against the water, the queen is inserted, and the other cotton ball is used to plug the end of the tube.
+One way to provide this environment involves using a test tube setup.
+For this you need a test tube, then pour water about 1/3 of the test tube's volume, then proceed to put a cotton ball in so that it reaches the water line, put in your queen and seal it off with another cotton ball.
 This nesting chamber should be kept in the dark for one month while the queen lays her eggs and tends to them until they hatch.
 A claustral ant species need not be fed during this period, as a queen ant will digest her now-useless wing muscles to provide her with the necessary energy until her first generation of workers emerges.
 But feeding a small drop of honey energises the queen ant and reduces the chances of her eating her own eggs.

 For a semi-claustral species, which will require food during this nesting phase, protein rich foods should be provided intermittently during the pre-worker phase, with the frequency and type of food determined by the specific species of ant.